blakedietz/app-ideas/README.md

 ### Open source recipes

-### Open source workouts
+### Open source workout

-Have a social site built on top of a dictionary of exercises.
+A social site built on top of a wiki of exercises.
 Create a workout playlist.
-Have users vote and fork worouts.
-Basically a diy.soylent.
+Users can vote for and fork workouts.

 # Scripts